cyberluisda/devo-go/README.md

 * [sendercentralrelay.go](./examples/sendercentralrelay.go) Example to send data to Devo central relay
 * [senderasync.go](./examples/senderasync.go) Example to send data to Devo relay-in house in _asynchronous_ mode

+## devologtable

+Package to abstract a Key Value structure (log table) using Devo tables as a persistence.

+See next code examples:
+* [logtable.go](./examples/logtable.go) Example to add, delete, get and dump values using `logtable` abstraction

 # Running examples

 To run examples you need to get Golang installed and configured.
 See [Golang official site](https://golang.org/) for more info.